jukka/tika-demo/readme.md

 `java -jar tika-app-1.2.jar`

 The application should start.
-Drag and drop the sample files into the app, the associate data should then appear.
+Drag and drop the sample files into the app, the associated data should then appear.